|What Is Celtic

 Glasgow Central & Queens Street railway stations are around a 30 minute walk away from the ground.
 Probably best to jump in a taxi (about £5).
 Otherwise if you arrive at Glasgow Central you can take a local train to Dalmarnock station which is about a ten minute walk away from the ground.
 Paul Boyd provides the following directions to the ground; 'As you come out of the station entrance, turn right and proceed to the end of the road.
 Turn left into Dalmarnock Road and proceed up to the traffic lights at the junction with Mill Street.
 Turn right at those lights into Mill Street and proceed all the way along Mill Street until you reach the traffic lights at London Road (at the junction with the Police Station).
 From there, you turn right and Celtic Park is around 250 yards up the road on the left hand side'.

 operate a category system of games, so that the most

 Official Programme £2.

 |Glasgow Celtic FC fixture list (takes you to the BBC Sports Website).|

 There are six wheelchair spaces made available to away fans in the North & East Stands.
 Wheelchair users are charged £8, which includes the admittance of one helper.
 Places must be booked in advance with the Club on 0141 551-4311.
-For details of disabled facilities and club contact at the ground please visit the relevant page on the Level Playing Field website.

 The Club offer regular tours of the stadium, which cost £8.50 for adults and £5.50 for children or Family tickets (2 adults + 2 children, or 1 adult + 3 children) are available at £20.
 Tours should be booked in advance by calling 0141 551 4308.